MohdRash/starbucks_clone/README.md

 # starbucks_clone
-This is a fine clone of the queen of brews The Starbucks using html, css and js
+This is a full fine clone of the queen of brews "The Starbucks" using html, css and js

 ## Home page